cfryerdev/workshope-mfe-react/README.md

 export default App;
 ```

 This gives us a few pages we can explore by going to the paths above.
 Lets update each remote's `app.jsx` to return something unique.
+This will give us some routes that we can use to navigate between remotes.

 ![Mapp.jsx Updates](./docs/app_jsx_updates.png)

-This will give us some routes that we can use to navigate between remotes.
+## ▪️ Lets wire it all up...

  Next we need to add a quick utility and add a few pages.
 Lets start by adding our dynamic loading remotes script.
 Create a file called `dynamic-remotes.jsx` and put the following within it:

 ```
 const loadRemote = ({ url, scope }) =>